-Description Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 600 individuals will be served Location Description Citywide Planned Activities Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching 11 Project Name The Rescue Mission Emergency Services Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$71,000 Description The Rescue Mission addresses the most basic, yet essential, needs of the growing population of homeless in our community.
+Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$73,452 Description Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 600 individuals will be served Location Description Citywide Planned Activities Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching 12 Project Name The Rescue Mission Emergency Services Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$71,000 Description The Rescue Mission addresses the most basic, yet essential, needs of the growing population of homeless in our community.
 It provides safe, warm shelter and hot, nutritious meals along with vital services, programs and personal support to homeless in our community who would otherwise be living and subsisting in "places not meant for human habitation."
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 1,276 individuals experiencing homelessness.
-Location Description Citywide Planned Activities It provides safe, warm shelter and hot, nutritious meals along with vital services, programs and personal support to homeless in our community who would otherwise be living and subsisting in "places not meant for human habitation."
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 1,276 individuals experiencing homelessness will benefit from the proposed activities.
+Location Description Citywide